NKjoep/entando-plugin-jpcsseditor/README.md

 GETTING STARTED
 ---------------

-Add the dependecy in you Portal's pom.xml
+Add the dependecy in your Entando portal's pom.xml

 ````xml